howowi/terraform_ec2_provisioning/README.md

 ```
 Success!
 The configuration is valid.
 ```
-3) Then, run `terraform plan` to see review the deployment.
+3) Then, run `terraform plan` to review the deployment.
 The output can be seen in terraform_plan_output.txt file.
-4) To start the deployment onto AWS, run `terraform apply`.
+4) To start the deployment, run `terraform apply`.
 5) You will be prompted the message below and just type `yes` and press enter to continue.
 ```
 Do you want to perform these actions?